akauppi/GroundLevel-firebase-es/README.md

 ...
 ```

 This serves the UI locally, reacting to source code changes.
-Back end is on the cloud.
+Back end is your Firebase project in the cloud.

 Try it out at [http://localhost:3000](http://localhost:3000).
 Sign in.